Guidance on updating Java SDKs and JREs for Daylight Saving Time (DST) changes

 For more information and to download JTZU, see IBM Time Zone Update Utility for Java Download Page .

-Note: IBM SDK, Java 2 Technology Edition, Version 5.0 is no longer supported unless you have an extended support contract with IBM.
+Note: IBM SDK, Java Technology Edition, Version 6 and 5.0 are no longer supported unless you have an extended support contract with IBM.

 Olson Time Zone updates for Java SDK/ JRE service refre